-19. What will happen to your relative / friend's samples?
+19. What will happen to my samples?

 Blood and serum samples that are collected in this trial will be securely stored for the duration of the trial and will be accessible to authorised trial staff only.
-All trial samples will be labelled with Trial ID and date of birth.
-During the trial we will analyse your relative / friend's samples in a local laboratory though some may be analysed centrally in a Cambridge University Hospitals NHS Foundation Trust laboratory.
+All trial samples will be labelled with your Trial ID and date of birth.
+During the trial we will analyse your samples in a local laboratory though some may be analysed centrally in a Cambridge University Hospitals NHS Foundation Trust laboratory.
 With your permission any unused samples at the end of this trial will be stored at Cambridge University Hospitals NHS Foundation Trust for future tests related to this study, and for future approved research projects.